MicrosoftDocs/windows-iotcore-docs/windows-iotcore/archive/AllJoynProducer.md

 ms.topic: article
 ms.prod: Windows
 ms.technology: IoT
-description: Learn how to make a new AllJoyn producer.
+description: Learn how to make an AllJoyn producer by learning about and authoring Introspection XML and its different features.
 keywords: windows iot, AllJoyn
 ---